 - Link to FAQs on the rules and regulations for Society for Science & the Public (SSP) affiliated fairs.
 Resource Link

 The International Science & Engineering Fair has been in existence since May of 1950 when 30 student finalists from 13 US regional fairs competed in Philadelphia.
-In the 69 years since its inception, ISEF has grown to almost 1800 finalists from over 78 countries, regions, and territories.
-At ISEF 2019 over $5,000,000 in scholarships and awards were given to students from around the globe.
+In the 72 years since its inception, ISEF has grown to almost 1800 finalists from 63 countries, regions, and territories.
+At ISEF 2022 almost $8,000,000 in scholarships and awards were given to students from around the globe.

 To compete at the International Science & Engineering Fair, students must first compete and be selected at a regional, state, or country science fair that is affiliated with ISEF.
-Idaho never had any ISEF-affiliated science fairs until a meeting between Angela Hemingway, Executive Director of the STEM Action Center, and Merrie Rampy, teacher, in late 2015.
+Idaho didn't have ISEF-affiliated science fairs until a meeting between Angela Hemingway, Executive Director of the STEM Action Center, and Merrie Rampy, teacher, in late 2015.
 From this meeting came a commitment to bring ISEF-affiliated Science Fairs to Idaho to give our students the chance to share their research at ISEF.

 In February and March, 2017, the Idaho STEM Action Center and its partners proudly hosted Idaho’s first regional high school science and engineering fairs.
 The winners of these three fairs represented Idaho during the 2017 Intel International Science and Engineering Fair (Intel ISEF), one of the premier international student science and engineering competitions.
 Idaho was one of the last states in the nation to offer our students the opportunity to present original STEM research and compete at this fair.
 Runners-up from each fair attended as observers to bring back new knowledge to help their peers build better projects for the next fair (seniors were ineligible).
 All travel expenses for Idaho teams were covered by the STEM Action Center.

-The sixth annual Idaho Science & Engineering Fairs are scheduled for February and March 2022.
+The seventh annual Idaho Science & Engineering Fairs are scheduled for February and March 2023.